floydous/webshocket/README.md

 - **Structured and Validated Data:** Enforce a strict data protocol by defining your message types with Pydantic.
 The library will automatically validate incoming packets, rejecting malformed or malicious data before your code ever sees it.

+- **Remote Procedure Calls (RPC):** Call server-side functions directly from your client!
+Define methods on your `WebSocketHandler` with the `@rpc_method` decorator, and Webshocket handles the magic of remote execution, making client-server interactions feel like local function calls.

 # Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request on our GitHub repository.